-And all of this sycophancy is a dangerous place for politics to be in, where personalities become more important for journalists to report on, rather than the assessing, dissecting and analysis of the real policies that affect real people.
+And all this sycophancy takes politics to a dangerous place, where personalities become more important for journalists to report on, rather than assessing, dissecting and analysing the real policies that affect real people.
 In other words, where the real politics exists.
 It could be argued that political reporting has always been based on the personalities that make up and play the game, but this has reached a new low.

 So, why does this new level of fawning exist, and why this grand push to let the public know how ‘intelligent’ Malcolm Turnbull supposedly is?
-Shouldn’t we expect all of our Prime Ministers to be ‘intelligent’?
-I can’t recall much discussion in the media about Julia Gillard’s intelligence (oh, that’s right: better to talk about what she’s wearing, or about yet another moronic school kid throwing a Vegemite sandwich at her).
+Shouldn’t we expect all of our prime ministers to be ‘intelligent’?
+I can’t recall much discussion in the media about Julia Gillard’s intelligence (oh, that’s right: better to talk about what she’s wearing, or about yet another moronic teenager throwing a Vegemite sandwich at her during a school visit).

-I’d also add that political journalists have become oblivious to their own inanity and partisanship, almost as though they’ve watched too many episodes of West Wing, and writing about political pantomime in the style of Aaron Sorkin is a fiction far better to believe that what’s really happening on the ground.
+I’d also add that political journalists have become oblivious to their own inanity and partisanship, almost as though they’ve watched too many episodes of the US television series, The West Wing, and writing about political pantomime in the style of television scriptwriter Aaron Sorkin is a fiction far better to believe that what’s really happening on the ground.

 Next time a journalist claims Malcolm Turnbull is ‘intelligent’, remind them of his track record, which shows anything but intelligence and, most importantly, a severe lack of judgement.

-When he was ousted by the Liberal Party in late 2009, he was only preferred by 14 per cent of the electorate to be Prime Minister, and had the LNP battling at 43 per cent of the two party preferred vote (Newspoll 27–29 November, 2009).
+When he was ousted by the Liberal Party in late 2009, he was only preferred by 14 per cent of the electorate to be Prime Minister, and had the Liberal–National Party battling at 43 per cent of the two party preferred vote (Newspoll 27–29 November, 2009).

 I can see that there wasn’t much intelligence or judgement then.